turingschool-examples/frontend-mod-1-prework/day_5/questions.md

 ### 5. What is another example of when we might use a object?
 In this case, why is a object better than an array?

-Let's say you need to use multiple 'dimensions' of data to describe something.
+Let's say you need to use multiple 'dimensions' with data to describe something.
 In this case you will need properties to break that data into it's own meaning or dimension.
 For example, let's say I want to use an array to represent the Settlers of Catan board game.
 There is no clean way to describe the number of players, the different resources, the number of dice possibilities, the winner, the owner of the largest army, and the owner of the longest road in a single array.
 But you can do that in an object!
 See example below.

 ```
 var catan = {